erizov/Professor/semester_5/lecture_25_transformers/transformer/README.md

 ## Introduction

-Transformer is transformer is a fundamental algorithm.
+Transformer is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Transformer is essential for building performant and scalable applications.